 While most active travel companies don’t provide flights, they have a good idea of the flights operating that reach the destinations in their itineraries.
-Not including flights allows you to choose the best options for you with regard to price and convenience.
+Not including flights in our tour packages allows you to choose the best options for you with regard to price and convenience.
 Your itinerary info will state the airport (ask for the airport’s full name or code if it is not indicated).
 Sometimes, you might have two different airports inbound and outbound.
 In that case, a travel agent can propose schedules and book tickets on your behalf.
 Their experience in arranging the best options amply justifies their fee.
 Don’t forget to relay your flight info and other travel arrangements back to the tour operator.

 Will someone pick me up at the airport?

 It depends.
 Some travel companies provide one or two group transfers from the airport to the first hotel, while others will provide information and options on how to reach the first hotel where you will meet the guides and the group.
 Read your travel info under “What’s Included” to find out how that is handled.
 Based on our experience and feedback, we prefer to have a guide pick you up at the airport.
 Finding your way jet-lagged, and perhaps not speaking the language, is not the best way to start a vacation.